cimug-org/CIMTool-Builders-Library/README.md

 This is the official UCAIug repository for custom **CIMTool** XSLT transform builders and is provided as a public space to create, collaborate and contribute back builders for the benefit of the CIMTool community at large.
 This library of builders can be used in **CIMTool** to generate various types of target artifacts from a CIMTool profile definition.

 Would you like a custom builder that generates C/C++ objects from your CIMTool profiles?
 Perhaps you've wished there was a builder to create [Apache Avro](https://avro.apache.org/) schemas for data serialization or one that would automatically generate a [Google Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) ```.proto``` file?

-You can now with **CIMTool**'s custom builder import feature (details later in this README).
+You can now with **CIMTool**'s custom builder import feature.

 Included in this library is the base set of XSLT transforms that comes shipped with **CIMTool**.
 These have been included to serve as examples or starting points that can be either extended or used as working examples when creating new XSLT transforms.

 Feel free to initiate a [discussion](https://github.com/CIMug-org/CIMTool-XSLT-Builders/discussions) around a new idea for a custom builder or to post a question on the discussions board.
-Please contribute new builders to this library using the outlined submission process.
+Please contribute new builders to this library using the submission process outlined later.

 ## Current Library of Builders
 ![image](readme-icons/icons8-folder-tree-96.png)